AntrikshVats/the_great_bengaluru_hackathon/README.md

 # The Great Bengaluru Hackathon

 ## 🚀 Overview
-This is the **frontend** for *The Great Bengaluru Hackathon*, a project aimed at solving real-world problems using technology and innovation.
+This is the integrated frontend and backend for *The Great Bengaluru Hackathon*, a project aimed at solving real-world problems using technology and innovation.
 The frontend is built using modern web development frameworks to ensure a seamless user experience.

 ## 🎯 Features
 - Responsive UI for all devices 📱💻